PrefectHQ/prefect/docs/index.md

 - how to deploy a flow
 - how to start a worker

-### Next Steps

-This quickstart is designed to show you how to deploy a Prefect flow in as few steps as possible.

 ## Next Steps

 To learn more, try our [tutorial](/tutorial) and [guides](/guides), or go deeper with [concepts](/concepts).

 !!! tip "Need help?"